Unitary anchored planar algebras: Preliminaries

-\begin{warn} There are 2 notions of sphericality for a unitary multitensor category $\cC$.
-First, the unique unitary dual functor $\vee$ on $\cC$ corresponding to $\pi_{i,j}=1$ for all $i,j$ in \eqref{eq:FactorThroughMatrixGroupoid} above is the \emph{balanced} or \emph{minimal} unitary dual functor from \cite{MR3342166}.
-Second, we can equip $(\cC,\vee)$ with a spherical state for the class of unitary dual functors satisfying \eqref{eq:FactorThroughMatrixGroupoid} above. \end{warn}
+\begin{warn} There exists an alternative possible definition of sphericality for a unitary multitensor category $\cC$, that we will not be using in this article: the unitary dual functor corresponding to $\pi=1$ in \eqref{eq:BalanceByGroupoidHom}.
+This is the \emph{balanced}, or \emph{minimal} unitary dual functor studied in \cite{MR3342166}. \end{warn}

 \begin{defn} Suppose $(\cC,\varphi^\cC)$ and $(\cD,\varphi^\cD)$ are pivotal categories.
 A monoidal functor $F: \cC\to \cD$ is called \emph{pivotal} if the canonical isomorphism

 (where we have suppressed the tensorator of $F$) satisfies $(\chi_{c})^\vee \circ \varphi^\cD_{F(c)} = \chi_{c^\vee}\circ F(\varphi^\cC_c)$. \end{defn}